chelahmy/foundation-react-template/README.md

 The template is a [npm](https://www.npmjs.com) package.
 It requires [nodejs](https://nodejs.org/en/) for the build tool-chain.
 The resulting distribution files do not need npm or nodejs.
 The distribution can be installed in a static web server without any server-side dependency.
 It runs in a browser.
 It is the front-end.

 This template uses versions of Foundation and React as defined in the [package.json](https://github.com/chelahmy/foundation-react-template/blob/master/package.json) file.
 You may want to update them to the latest versions before starting a new project.
 Please refer to the npm documentation to update packages.
+Warning: updating a package may break dependencies.

 ## Installation
 Clone this repository into a folder